mindkin/hourfleet/docs/carkit.md

 Control actions can take anywhere from 10s to 30s to complete, depending on load on the cellular network.
 Run through the following manual tests:
 1. Click `unlock` and confirm the car unlocks
 1. Click `lock` and confirm the car locks
 1. Click `Sync` and then periodically click the link that tracks the Sync message.
-Remember it could take 30s to confirm the Sync was process and acknowledged by the Hourfleet network.
+Remember it could take 30s to confirm the Sync was processed and acknowledged by the Hourfleet network.

 ### Carkit Installation